 Oh we know, you never let your child watch TV, but the iPad, iPhone, iPod touch, personal DVD player, Nintendo DS, or whatever else, is a huge life safer when traveling with a child.
 If you feel a bit funny about it, use it only as a last resort or only let them play educational games.
 You are going on holiday !
 You can wean your child during the other 50 weeks of the year.

-Don’t forget child size headphones, as the ear buds that typically come with these devices are not great for little ones (they are too big and fall out).
+Don’t forget kids headphones, as the ear buds that typically come with these devices are not great for little ones (they are too big and fall out).
 Also important if you have more than one child and only one device, is the Belkin Rockstar Splitter, allowing you to hook up more than one set of headphones.
 Yes, it is true that most airplanes these days have personal entertainment systems, but unfortunately they don’t always work.
 Take things into your own hands and bring your own.
 They are also handy to have while waiting for airplanes, meals and shuttles.

 4. Packing for Success